Codecademy/docs/content/python/concepts/strings/terms/rjust/rjust.md

   - 'paths/computer-science'
 ---

-The method **`.rjust()`** adds padding of a specified length to the left of a parameter string.
+The method **`.rjust()`** adds padding of a specified length to the left of a given string.
 The user can specify a character to use as the padding.
-The number of padding characters added is equal to the length specified in the method call minus the length of the parameter string.
+The number of padding characters added is equal to the length specified in the method call minus the length of the string provided.

 ## Syntax